umd-mith/sg-data/data/intro/clean/introduction.md

 written in order to provide a context for a given correction or addition," or they offered "dictional, grammatical, or syntactical variations."
-Murray added, however, that many changes were "creative additions which...help to shape atmosphere, incident, character, reader-response, and, consequently, aid in establishing the moral and aesthetic tone of the novel" (page 51).
+Murray added, however, that many changes were "creative additions which ... help to shape atmosphere, incident, character, reader-response, and, consequently, aid in establishing the moral and aesthetic tone of the novel" (page 51).
 Then, to illustrate the way that PBS fair copied the Draft, Murray provided representative passages in